artchen/ghost-theme-memory/README.md

 * The site logo: `assets/img/logo.png`
 * The short text under the logo: `partials/header.hbs`
 * Disqus integration: `page.hbs`, `post.hbs`
-* Social account links: `footer.hbs`
+* Social account links: `partials/footer.hbs`

 The search feature uses [swiftype](https://swiftype.com/).
 Please follow their instruction to setup your own searches.

 The fonts are from [Typekit](https://typekit.com/).
-If you are not using typekit, please remove corresponding code is in `header.hbs`.
+If you are not using typekit, please remove corresponding code is in `default.hbs`.

 ## Development